adhering/midl-website/pages/winter-workshop.md

 After a tutorial loaded with hints from experienced, senior colleagues, you will discuss and improve your very own reviews in small groups.
 You will learn how to open up your own mind to grasp a manuscript from different perspectives, and you will rate exemplary reviews.
 We are proud that the workshop will be led by [Prof. Dr. Ender Konukoglu](http://people.ee.ethz.ch/~kender/) from ETH Zürich.
 He will be supported by [Prof. Dr. Mattias Heinrich](https://www.imi.uni-luebeck.de/institut/mitarbeiter/heinrich-mattias.html) and [Prof. Dr. Maria Vakalopoulou](https://www.centralesupelec.fr/en/msc-artificial-intelligence-faculty).

-You can register for the workshop here:

-{{ button("Registration for Workshop: Reviewing", "https://forms.gle/cwjzaZBReCwKSGpg7") }}
+All available places for this workshop are booked.
+However, feel free to register for the Glühwein-Lecture.

 ---